flipacholas/Architecture-of-consoles/articles/nes.Rmd.md

 :::

-Pulse waves have a very distinct *beep* sound that is mainly used for **melody or sound effects**.
+The first **two channels** produce **pulse waves** [@audio-apupulse].
+When heard, they exhibit a very distinct *beep* sound that is mainly used for **melody or sound effects**.
+The respective sequencer can generate three types of pulse waves, made from varying the pulse width (a.k.a. **duty cycle**).
+The circuits are also connected to a **sweep unit** (allowing to bend the pitch) and an **envelope generator** to lower the volume over time (a.k.a. **decay**).

-The APU reserves two channels for pulse waves.
-Each can use one of three different voices, produced by varying their pulse widths.

-Most games used one pulse channel for melody and the other for accompaniment.

-When the game needs to play a sound effect, the accompaniment channel is switched to play the effect and then returns to accompanying.
+Most games use one pulse channel for melody and the other for accompaniment.
+You'll often find that when a game needs to play a sound effect, the accompaniment channel is switched to play the effect and then returns to accompanying.
 This avoids interrupting the melody during gameplay.

+I think it's fair to say that pulse waves are one of the emblems of this generation of consoles.
+I assume its adoption was purely made for cost-effective reasons: the (limited) CPU can only process so much data at a time, and pulse waves are ideal in the sense they don't require many parameters to play simple melodies (which, in turn, frees up CPU cycles for other operations).

 #### Triangle {.tab}